Installation | Topics | Beyond Lino

 The language distribution controls two things: (1) the front end languages available on this site and (2) how multilingual database content is stored in your database.

-Every site user may choose one of these languages in their user preferences.
+Every site user may choose one of these languages in their user settings.

-The site maintainer can change the language distribution by specifying the language setting in the settings.py file.
+The server administrator can change the language distribution by specifying the languages setting in the settings.py file.

 Lino uses the same language codes as Django.